penske-media-corp/pmc-larva/packages/stylelint-config/README.md

 ## Custom Formatter

-This package also includes a custom formatter for Stylelint where you can additional messages to the Stylelint output for certain properties.
+This package also includes a custom formatter for stylelint where you can additional messages to the stylelint output for certain properties.

-The custom formatter must be included in the configuration for running the Stylelint command.
+The custom formatter must be included in the configuration for running the stylelint command.
 In webpack, this would be part of the plugin configuration:

 ```
 // webpack.config.js
 plugins: [
-	new StyleLintPlugin({
+	new stylelintPlugin({
 		configFile: 'stylelint.config.json',
 		formatter: path.resolve( '/path/to/custom-formatter.js' ),
 		syntax: 'scss',